-Historical taxes from all over the world, scam past and present.
+Historical taxes from all over the world, past and present.

 if you don’t think taxes are not a scam you need to wake up, open your eyes, they have always been a scam.
 We have had money changers or financial people since before biblical times.
-Now you can read the taxes below and understand the scam know as taxes.
-This is stealing money out of your pocket and putting it into the pockets of the powers that be.
+Now you can read the taxes below and understand taxes.
+This is stealing money out of your pocket and putting it into the pockets of other’s.

 - Capital gains taxis a tax on the sale of an investment, usually stocks, bonds, precious metals and property.

 - Corporate taxis levied on the earnings or profits of a corporation.

 - Dividend taxis a tax on dividends paid to shareholders of a company.